 How Hot Does a Wood Fire Get?

-If you want to measure the heat of a wood fire, you need to know the exact makeup of the woods involved and the relative amounts of water in the wood and if there’s anything else in the fire.
+If you want to measure the heat of a wood fire, you need to know the exact makeup of the woods involved the relative amounts of water in the wood, and if there’s anything else in the fire.

 This is, quite clearly, a ridiculously complicated calculation and one which wouldn’t be very useful to us even if we could get it right.